 “If you have pre-existing heart conditions, pre-existing diabetes, hypertension or immunosuppression, you are at a higher risk of a bad outcome with this virus,” Dr. Bhardwaj said.
 “Do everything that the CDC recommends.
 This should be standard practice now, and it shouldn’t be debatable.”

 For more information on COVID-19, including frequently asked questions, visit the OSF HealthCare COVID-19 digital health hub.

 If you are experiencing COVID-19 symptoms and it is not an emergency, use one of the OSF digital care options.
-You can connect through Clare, a digital assistant available through the OSF website, or by calling the 24/7 nurse hotline at 833-OSF-KNOW (833-673-5669).
+You can connect through Clare, a digital assistant available through the OSF website.